Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 Wholesalers

 Dealing with trading companies and wholesalers is similar.
-Still, the critical difference is that wholesalers buy and store the product and keep it in bulk, and sometimes, they may even import it from other countries.
-Due to the extra fees associated with warehousing and other expenses they incur, they will often be the most expensive option.
+Still, the critical difference is that wholesalers buy and store the product in bulk, and sometimes, they may even import it from other countries.
+Due to the extra fees associated with warehousing and other expenses they incur, they are often the most expensive option.

 Resellers